 Ronald Fatoullah | Meltzer, Lippe, Goldstein & Breitstone, LLP

-A certified elder law attorney, Ron Chaired the Executive Committee of the Elder Law Section of the New York State Bar Association’s financial planning and Investments committee; Chaired the Board of the Alzheimer’s Association’s Long Island Chapter for over 10 years; and served on the Executive Council of AARP New York.
+Ronald has been honored by many organizations for his achievements and contributions to the senior community.
+He has been quoted in The New York Times, Newsday, The Wall Street Journal, the New York Law Journal, and Kiplinger’s, and has appeared on numerous radio and television programs.
+He chaired the Executive Committee of the Elder Law Section of the New York State Bar Association’s Financial Planning and Investments Committee, chaired the Board of the Alzheimer’s Association’s Long Island Chapter for over ten years, and served on the Executive Council of AARP New York.

-He is a Fellow of the National Academy of Elder Law Attorneys, the highest honor bestowed by the organization.
-Ron lectures frequently on elder law, estate planning and aging; have appeared on numerous radio and television programs; and have been quoted in The New York Times, Newsday, The Wall Street Journal, the New York Law Journal, and Kiplinger’s.
+Ronald lectures frequently on elder law, estate planning, and aging and has appeared on numerous radio and television programs.
 He has been honored by many organizations for his achievements and contributions to the senior community.

 Debby Rosenfeld | Meltzer, Lippe, Goldstein & Breitstone, LLP